 For more information about the background of the website, watch the interview on the Tiki with Ray video show (filmed July 2019) and a follow-up discussing Tiki in Honolulu (October 2019).
 Or the Tiki Blogging profile on the Tiki with Ray Blog.

-The episode from April 2021 covers the history of the Mai Tai, tips for the home bartender, and how to get an awesome Mai Tai at your local watering hole.
+The Rumcast episode from April 2021 covers the history of the Mai Tai, tips for the home bartender, and how to get an awesome Mai Tai at your local watering hole.
 And of course lots of talk about rum for your Mai Tai.
-We played a game of “Mai Tai or Not a Mai Tai” and the episode ended with the Rumcast’s signature Rapid Fire round of questions.
+We played a game of “Mai Tai or Not a Mai Tai” and the episode ended with the Rumcast’s signature rapid fire round of questions.

 “Kevin knows his stuff.
-He’s being doing this since the 1990s.” – Jeff “Beachbum” Berry
+He’s been doing this since the 1990s.” – Jeff “Beachbum” Berry

 Tiki Kon Seminar: The (De)Evolution of the Hawaiian Mai Tai